Hluhluwe Again

 Spot the two old rhinos in the shade under the tree? *Click on the pic*

-Then you’ll also see how dry it was – the “water” is pure mud with a rich dose of dung mixed in.
+Then you’ll also see how dry it was – the “water” is mainly mud and algae with a rich dose of dung mixed in.

 Don’t Forget the Meat